denten-books/plain-text/0-intro.md

 flowing liquid crystal display rendering the text.
 Computation occupies the space between keyboard and screen, which in turn gives rise to higher-order cultural institutions: from the architecture of social media platforms to the formation of massive shared archives.
-The "cultural techniques" that guide our use of such technologies are formative of the society as a whole [@leroi-gourhan_gesture_1993, 83-84; @siegert_cultural_2015].
+"Cultural techniques" that guide our use of such technologies are formative of the society as a whole [@leroi-gourhan_gesture_1993, 83-84; @siegert_cultural_2015].
 Daily choices like choosing a text editor, a filing system, or a social networking platform cannot therefore be addressed in shallow instrumental, system-centric ideals.